13 of the best buffets in London for an all you can eat feast

 Sushi buffet from Sushi Cafe in Battersea

-What: For less than 20 quid per head, you can scoff down as much sushi as you please for 90 long minutes at this Battersea-based Japanese restaurant.
-With a choice of over 50 dishes, from curries and grills to tempura, noodles, soups and of course, a whole lot of sushi, you just might find that an hour and a half isn't quite enough time to sample it all.
-Oh well!
-You'll just have to come back for round two.
+What: For around 25 quid per head, you can scoff down as much sushi as you please for 90 long minutes at this Battersea-based all-you-can-eat Japanese restaurant.
+Expect a choice of over 50 sushi buffet dishes, from curries and grills to tempura, noodles, soups and of course, a whole lot of sushi.
+There’s also a great selection of sake, wines, beers, and soft drinks to wash it all down.
+You can order up to 6 dishes each at a time, but be aware that if there’s a lot of wastage, you might be subject to a £5 charge!

 Where: 555 Battersea Park Road, SW11 3BL